Floquet theory based on new periodicity concept for hybrid systems involving $q$-difference equations: Introduction

 \section{Introduction}

-In the existing literature the theory of periodic systems has taken a prominent attention due to its tremendous application potential in engineering, biology, biomathematics, chemistry etc. Floquet theory serves as an important tool for investigation of periodic solutions and stability theory of dynamic systems.
+The theory of periodic systems has taken a prominent attention in the existing literature due to its tremendous application potential in engineering, biology, biomathematics, chemistry etc. Floquet theory is an important tool for the investigation of periodic solutions and stability analysis of dynamic systems.
 Floquet theory of differential and difference systems can be found in \cite{[13]} and \cite{[14]}, respectively.
-Floquet theory of Volterra equation is handled in \cite{[7]}.
-In \cite{[6]}, Floquet theory is used to analyze stability theory for nonlinear integro-differential equations.
-Additionally, a generalization of Floquet theory for nonlinear systems is studied in \cite{generalized}.
+Floquet theory of Volterra equation has been handled in \cite{[7]}.
+An extension of the Floquet theory to the systems with memory has been studied in \cite{Belbas}.
+In \cite{[6]}, Floquet theory has been employed for stability analysis of nonlinear integro-differential equations.
+Moreover, a generalization of Floquet theory in continuous case is studied in \cite{generalized}.

-Providing a wide perspective to discrete and continuous analyses, time scale calculus is an useful theory for the unification of differential and difference dynamic systems.
-For the sake of brevity we suppose familiarity with time scale calculus.
-For a comprehensive review on time scale theory, we refer readers \cite{[1]} and \cite{[2]}.
-Investigation of dynamic systems on time scales has many advantageous aspects since this approach avoids the separate studies for differential and difference systems by using the similar arguments.
-This advantage motivated the researchers in recent years to develop time scale analogues of existing theories for discrete, $q-$difference, and differential equations.
+Providing a wide perspective to discrete and continuous analysis, time scale calculus is a useful theory for the unification of differential and difference systems.
+For the sake of brevity, we suppose familiarity with fundamental theory of time scales.
+For a comprehensive review on time scale theory, we may refer readers to \cite{[1]} and \cite{[2]}.
+Unification of discrete and continuous dynamic systems under the theory of time scales avoids the separate studies for differential and difference systems by using the similar arguments.
+Motivated by unification and extension capabilities of time scale calculus, the researchers in recent years have been developing the time scale analogues of existing results for difference, $q-$difference, and differential equations.
 For instance in \cite{[5]}, the authors construct a Floquet theory for additive periodic time scales and focus on Putzer representations of matrix logarithms.
-By the term "additive periodic time scale" we mean an arbitrary, closed, non-empty subset $\mathbb{T}$ of reals satisfying the following property:
+We use the terminology "additive periodic time scale" to refer to an arbitrary, closed, non-empty subset $\mathbb{T}$ of reals satisfying the following property (\cite{Kaufmann}):